-The provisions of the Capital Requirements Directive on a buffer for other systemically important institutions are implemented through Chapter 5 of the buffer act.
-According to Chapter 5, section 3, FI may decide that a firm is to have a capital buffer for other systemically important institutions.
+The provisions regarding the buffer for other systemically important institutions are introduced, according to the Government's proposal referred to the Council on Legislation, through Chapter 5 of the capital buffers bill.
+According to Chapter 5, section 3 of the bill, FI may decide that a firm is to have a capital buffer for other systemically important institutions.
 The buffer shall, according Chapter 5, section 4 consist of common equity Tier 1 capital and amount to no more than 2 per cent of the firm's total risk-weighted assets.

-The provisions regarding the buffer for other systemically important institutions will, according to section 2 of the law (2014:967) implementing the buffer act, come into effect on 1 January 2016.
-In Chapter 10, section 1, point 5 of the buffer act, the Government or the authority designated by the Government is authorised to issue regulations on how other credit institutions are to be identified and how the assessment of the relevant capital buffer requirement is to be made.
+The provisions regarding the buffer for other systemically important institutions will, according to section 2 of the bill implementing the Capital Buffers Act, come into effect on 1 January 2016.
+In Chapter 10, section 1, point 2 of the capital buffers bill, the Government or the authority designated by the Government is authorised to issue regulations on how other credit institutions are to be identified and how the assessment of the relevant capital buffer requirement is to be made.

 The Capital Requirements Directive sets out a number of criteria that the competent authority shall take into account when assessing other systemically important firms.
-EBA will also prepare guidelines further specifying how the competent authority is to identify such firms.31
+EBA will also prepare guidelines further specifying how the competent authority is to identify such firms.